kyleschaeffer/menu.js/README.md

 </script>
 ```

-With this configuration, the menu becomes a simple drop-down menu.
-The `button:false` option removes the separate toggle button, and allows users to click anywhere on the parent menu item to open its child menu.
+Using this configuration, the `button:false` option removes the separate toggle button and allows users to click anywhere on the parent menu item to open its child menu.
 The `single:true` option allows only a single drop-down menu to remain open at any time.
 Finally, the `blur:true` option allows users to click anywhere outside the menu to close open menus.
+The effect is a simple drop-down menu.

 ### Off-canvas menus
 The **menu.js** script includes optional CSS styles for off-canvas navigation menus.
 Add CSS classes to your menu container and enable off-canvas in the `menu()` function to begin.